sethiharish/OnlineShop_AspNetCore_ReactJS/README.md

 5. To test the REST Apis navigate to [SwaggerUI](http://localhost:8080/swagger/index.html)

+## Run using Docker Compose

+1. Open Bash (Linux shell) and navigate to code folder where Dockerfile is present, execute `cd OnlineShop_AspNetCore_ReactJS/OnlineShop_AspNetCore_ReactJS/`

+2. execute `docker-compose up -d`

+3. Open the browser and navigate to [http://localhost:8080/](http://localhost:8080/)

+4. To test the REST Apis navigate to [SwaggerUI](http://localhost:8080/swagger/index.html)

+5. This also runs the mongodb container which is exposed on the default mongo db port on the host.

 ## To Run without Docker

 1. Navigate to ClientApp folder, execute `cd OnlineShop_AspNetCore_ReactJS\OnlineShop_AspNetCore_ReactJS\ClientApp`